mortaas/vive_rrcc/README.md

 * HTC VIVE with OpenVR SDK 1.0.15 and Ubuntu 16.04 LTS running ROS Kinetic Kame (1.12.13)

 ## To-do list
-* Save and load the parameters that is changed by dynamic reconfigure
+* Save and load the parameters that are changed by dynamic reconfigure